suminohh/content-ops-starter/content/pages/blog/why-i-changed-my-website.md

 I took an intro to web development class during college where we dabbled in HTML and CSS, but I figured the experience I gained from side projects over the years might get me somewhere, especially with the help of AI.
 Between Google AI Studio, Claude, and Cursor, I considered designing in Figma and vibe coding my way through, but I was lazy and wanted to launch quickly, so I "cheated."

 I found a free template and started modifying that instead!
 It didn't require much AI assistance because it was pretty straightforward to review the files and get the gist.
 For things I wasn't sure about, I turned to Cursor.
-(Cursor wouldn't cooperate so I did some manual copy-and-pasting.)
+Instead of using the agentic mode, I'd ask questions on how to modify something or to debug.
+I didn't like how it was modifying files that weren't relevant to the changes I was asking for, so I did some manual copy-and-pasting.

 And shoutout to Netlify!
 After a few failed attempts at cloning the repo and deploying, I can now make edits and launch with just a few clicks.

 It is taking me some time to create new pages and visual assets, but I'm so excited to finally be in control.
 Every issue I run into is now a reflection of my own skillset!
 It's incredibly liberating.
 And honestly, I'm really happy I no longer have to spend $200 a year simply because I didn't know how to do something.
 That was honestly my biggest motivator.